nikshriv/cync_data/README.md

 These scripts can be run on any computer/laptop with python 3.7 or higher.
-Cync_data.py creates a file call cync_rooms.json which contains your cync configuration. parse_cync_data.py will test your configuration data to see if it is compatible with the home assistant integration.
+Cync_data.py creates a file called cync_rooms.json which contains your cync configuration. parse_cync_data.py will test your configuration data to see if it is compatible with the home assistant integration.